--> A Palm Springs Insider's Guide - Visit Palm Springs tag-img

 Eat Locally Owned

 All our recommendations are locally owned restaurants.
-No chain restaurants here.
-Locals know the owners and they love that connection to where they live.
+There are no chain restaurants here.
+Locals know the owners, and they love that connection to where they live.

 Trio has been a staple in Palm Springs dining and cocktails since 2009.
-Their tagline literally is, “Where Palm Springs Eat.”
-And it’s true, locals love the owner, Tony Marchese, and often run into friends in the bar or at a table.
+Their tagline literally is, “Where Palm Springs Eats.”
+And it’s true: Locals love the owner, Tony Marchese, and often run into friends in the bar or at a table.
 This American brasserie offers an extensive menu with something for everyone, including classic comfort food dishes and modern twists on traditional favorites.

 exterior restaurant

-What we love about Eight4Nine Restaurant & Lounge is their huge lounge that serves a special bar menu along with the full menu.
-No reservations and it has a thriving happy hour locals love.
-The wait staff become like family and know your name (and your preferred beverage!).
+What we love about Eight4Nine Restaurant & Lounge is its huge lounge, which serves a special and full bar menu.
+There are no reservations, and it has a thriving happy hour locals love.
+The wait staff becomes like family and knows your name (and your preferred beverage!).
 The usual?

 Eight4Nine Restaurant

-El Mirasol in south Palm Springs is a favorite of Barry Manilow, who lives in Palm Springs.
-This Mexican restaurant serves up delicious margaritas and traditional dishes such as carne asada and chile rellenos.
-I hear rumor they also do catering for Barry…
+El Mirasol in south Palm Springs is a favorite of Barry Manilow, who lives there.
+This Mexican restaurant serves delicious margaritas and traditional dishes such as carne asada and chile rellenos.
+I hear rumors they also cater for Barry…

 purple room

 The Arenas District is Palm Spring’s answer to Castro Street.
 Locals meet friends at one of the many bars for drinks, dancing, and a variety of entertainment.
-Blackbook Bar is a great place to start with a great menu and award-winning craft cocktails (but without the attitude).
+Blackbook Bar is a great place to start, with a great menu and award-winning craft cocktails (but without the attitude).
 Across the street is the popular nightclub Hunters Palm Springs.
-This is a great place for clubbing.
-Not only do they have go-go dancers and drag shows, enjoy a huge dance floor with disco lighting to dance the night away.
-Chill Bar just next door in the Arenas District serves up shows, parties, food and drinks.
+This is an excellent place for clubbing.
+Not only do they have go-go dancers and drag shows, but they also enjoy a huge dance floor with disco lighting to dance the night away.
+Chill Bar, just next door in the Arenas District, serves up shows, parties, food, and drinks.
 Two spaces offer patrons a range of entertainment and nightlife options.

 Friends dining at Blackbook